mapgears/ol3-google-maps/LIMITATIONS.md

 extent for the tile grid should cover the whole map for it to work with the Google Maps API, otherwise it will appear in the top left corner.

+Larger square tiles seem to work well, but rectangular tile sizes haven't been tested.
+Origins other than the top left corner or the center will probably be problematic.
+Different tile sizes and origins for each zoom level also remains untested.

 Recommendation: set the TileGrid's extent to the default extent for that
 projection: `ol.proj.get('EPSG:3857').getExtent()`